India-Abhishek/DSA_Java/oops/opps/01_Readme.md

     The class that inherits properties from another class is called inherentance
     >>To inherent a a class in any other class we use "extend" keyword while creating a new class.

+>>5.1 Encapsulation
+    Binding up the code in a single usint is called encapsulation i.e. a class, a method.

+>>5.3 Abstraction
+    Hiding the process and showing only the functionalites

+    abstration can be achived by two ways 5.3.1.Abstract class = if a method is defined as abstract then its inharate class must  define the abstract. we cant create a object of a abstract class.

+    i.e.
+    abstract class Car{
+        public abstract void drive();

+        public void playMusic(){
+            System.out.println("Playing music...");
+        }
+    }

+    class Swift extends Car{    //Concrete class
+        public void drive(){
+            System.out.println("Driving...");
+        }

+        public void autoPark(){
+            System.out.println("this car can park it self");
+        }
+    }

+2.interface =
+    /*
+ * Interface is like a class but - by default all the variable and methods are public abstract.
+ * All the variable inside the interface are by default final and static.
+ * Inheritance is also valid in interface
+ */

+    interface A{

+        int num = 10;

+        void show();
+        void config();
+    }

+    interface A2{
+        void run();

+    }

+    interface A3 extends A2{

+    }

+    // a class can implement one or more interfaces
+    // whatever method we have defined in interface we have to initiate in our class. class B implements A,A3 {
+        public void show(){
+            System.out.println("Show method");
+        }

+        public void config(){
+            System.out.println("in config method");
+        }

+        public void run(){
+            System.out.println("running");
+        }
+    }

 >>6 Super Key
     super is used to refer immediate parent class instance variable. i.e. we are already having a print function in parent class.